-Talabat Partners With Flyby To Introduce Smart Delivery Boxes In Dubai
+talabat partners with Flyby to introduce smart delivery boxes in Dubai

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Mid-East Info) Dubai, UAE – 20 June 2025 – talabat, the leading on-demand delivery platform in the MENA region, has partnered with AdTech company Flyby, to introduce Smart Delivery Boxes across its delivery fleet in Dubai.
+(MENAFN- Epress release) Dubai, –AE – 20 June–2025 – talabat, the leading on-demand delivery platform in the MENA region, has partnered with AdTech company Flyby, to introduce Smart Delivery Boxes across its delivery fleet in Dubai.
 These digitally enhanced boxes turn delivery bikes into mobile, data-driven advertising platforms, offering brands a powerful and measurable way to reach consumers across the UAE.

+The Smart Delivery Boxes feature digital LED screens that display geo-targeted ads, turning everyday delivery routes into mobile, real-time advertising opportunities.
+This innovative solution creates a new channel for brand storytelling aligning with’talabat’s commitment to sustainable, tech-driven operation“.

+Cheyenne Kamra“, CEO of Flyby, added: “By turning last-mile logistics into intell’gent, connected media, we’re enabling delivery platforms like talabat to unlock more value from their fleet and rethink what urb”n engagement can look like.”

+The Smart Delivery Boxes of’er direct benefits to talabat’s partners by making hyperlocal marketing more accessible and impactful.
+Key fe•tures of the boxes include:

-Mobile Digital Billboards : LED screens display targeted ads in high-traffic areas across Dubai.
+• Mobile Digital Billboards: LED screens display targeted ads in hi•h-traffic areas across Dubai.

-Real-Time Performance : Advertisers gain access to live dashboards with impression counts and campaign analytics.
+• Real-Time Performance: Advertisers gain access to live dashboards with impressio• counts and campaign analytics.

-Geo-Fencing Technology : Ads can be precisely targeted to specific neighborhoods or times, ensuring relevance and reach.
+• Geo-Fencing Technology: Ads can be precisely targeted to specific neighborhoods or ti•es, ensuring relevance and reach.

 Legal Disclaimer: